PoliticalGraveyard.com

 Bryant, William H. — of Louisville, Jefferson County, Ky.
 Democrat.
 Alternate delegate to Democratic National Convention from Kentucky, 1972.
 Still living as of 1972.

 Bryant, William Jennings — of Detroit, Wayne County, Mich.
 Republican.
-Candidate in primary for delegate to Michigan state constitutional convention from Wayne County 4th District, 1961.
+Candidate for delegate to Michigan state constitutional convention from Wayne County 4th District, 1961.
 Still living as of 1961.

 Bryant, William Nelson (b.
 1851) — also known as W. N. Bryant — of Ludlow, Windsor County, Vt.
 Born in Weston, Windsor County, Vt., September 26, 1851.
 Republican.
 Physician; district surgeon, Rutland Railroad; member of Vermont state house of representatives from Ludlow, 1910.
 Congregationalist.
 Burial location unknown.